4.3. Klister: A First Pass Performance Engineering¶

 return (Scope n why)

-type is overly lazy and is inefficient.
-The Int
+The Scope type is overly lazy and is inefficient.
+The Int is incremented

 especially problematic given the high entry counts we observed for